edsu/inkdroid.org/_posts/2020-11-24-static-dynamic.md

 [NetlifyCMS](https://www.netlifycms.org/) or Airtable?
 It's almost impossible to say, whereas before when we were running all the pieces ourselves it was conceiveable that we could audit them.
-These platforms are also sites of extraction as well.
-What economies are our data participating in?
-What does knowing infrastructure even mean? [@Geiger:2009 ; @Ogden:2020a]
+These platforms are also sites of extraction as well, where it's difficult to even know what economies our data are even participating in.

 This is all to say that understanding the motivations to go static are complicated, and more work could be done to strategically think through some of